jfwilliams92/disaster-response/README.md

 * Labels with a predicted probability <= 33% will appear red.
 * Labels with a predicted probability between 34% and 67% will appear yellow.
 * Labels with a predicted probability > 67% will appear green.

+## Summary of Files and Folders
+* disaster-response -- root directory
+  * /screenshots -- contains images of the web application homescreen and prediction page
+  * /requirements.txt -- contains the packages and versions required to run this application
+  * /README.md -- information on the project and application
+  * /disaster_response_app -- contains all files necessary to run setup and run application
+    * /data -- contains dataset csv files, cleaned messages db file, and process_data.py, the ETL script
+    * /exploration -- contains data and Jupyter notebooks containing discussion of project challenges and processes
+    * /models -- contains trained classifier, wordcloud files, and train_classifier.py, the script to train and save a classifier
+    * /templates -- contains the html files for the web application pages
+  * /message_tokenizer.py -- contains the custom class to aid in message cleaning
+  * /run.py -- main script of the web app

 ## Installation and Setup Instructions
 In order to set up this application to run locally on your machine, clone this repository or download as a .zip file. <br>